Wadye17/cestrum-cli/README.md

 - [Swift 6.0 or later](https://www.swift.org/install/macos/)
 - Kubernetes (with a working cluster, e.g., Minikube)

+Swift is only required for building and installing Cestrum — no knowledge of the Swift programming language is required.

 # Setup
 1) Open the `cestrum-cli` folder in Terminal (where there is the `Package.swift` file).
 2) Build the binary, by running: